top of page

 Absolutely not!
-It's a huge myth that you need to be flexible to do or enjoy yoga, and it's such a shame that this is what stops so many people from starting a yoga practice that could really benefit them.
+It's a huge myth that you need to be flexible to do or enjoy yoga.

 Yoga is for everyone, regardless of your flexibility, age, gender, level of experience etc.

 Bring some water and a yoga mat if you have one (if you'd like to borrow a mat, let me know beforehand as I can bring one of my spares).
-You may also want to bring a blanket or towel for padding, and to cover yourself with at the end so you're nice and cosy.
+You may also want to bring a blanket or towel for padding and comfort.
 A warm jumper and socks can also be nice, especially in the winter.

-I'll provide all of the yoga props if needed, but if you prefer to use your own, please do bring them along.
+I'll provide all of the yoga props needed, but if you prefer to use your own, please bring them along.

-I'd love for you to arrive up to 15 minutes early for tea and a chat before class!
-But if you don't fancy it, or you're tight for time, aim to arrive just a few minutes before the class begins.
+I'd love for you to arrive 15 minutes early for tea and a chat before class!
+It's a lovely way to build a little bit of community and get to know the people you're practicing yoga alongside.
+But if you don't fancy it, or you're tight on time, aim to arrive just a few minutes before the class begins so you have a bit of time to settle in.

 People usually start to arrive around 15 minutes before the class starts, and we normally have a bit of a chat about what people have been up to, the weather, all the good things!
 Everyone is very friendly and welcoming, especially if it's someone's first class.
 There's no pressure to chat beforehand if you don't want to, you can come in quietly and just relax on your mat for a few minutes before the class starts.